 - Submit the Request for Review form within 30 calendar days from the date you were told about the decision in person, by phone, letter or email.

-- This review will be completed and you will get the results by letter or email within 25 working days of FSCD receiving your form.
+- This review will be completed and you will get the results by letter or email within 25 calendar days of FSCD receiving your form.

 Trouble opening or completing PDF forms?